AlecrimCloudwalk/aya-revamp/docs/tool_development_guide.md

 ### Duplicated Messages
 - The system will automatically detect and prevent duplicate messages
 - If you need to override this, provide a unique parameter like timestamp

+## Reference: Core Tools

+Here are some of the core tools that your new tool might need to interact with:

+- **postMessage**: Posts formatted messages to Slack
+- **updateMessage**: Updates existing Slack messages
+- **getThreadHistory**: Retrieves thread history from Slack
+- **finishRequest**: Signals the end of processing for a user request